 Review an example of a resume for a stay-at-home parent returning to the workplace.

 Submit a Cover Letter That Shows You Did Your Homework

-Be sure your cover letter is top notch.
-Check all grammar (use the app, Grammarly!!) and spelling.
+Be sure your cover letter is top-notch.
+Check and then re-check the grammar and spelling.
 Also, try to find the name of the company's recruiter or HR manager to personalize the letter.
-It shows you made an effort to get to know the company and checked out their company on LinkedIn.
+This shows that you have taken the initiative to research their organization.

 Briefly mention the gap.
 While you shouldn’t dwell on your employment gap in your cover letter, it’s a good strategy to allude to it briefly, since hiring managers will sense, from the format of your resume, that you are downplaying your dates of employment.
 Keep your allusion simple and straightforward: in the final paragraph of your letter, provide a statement like: